GooLee0123/MBRNN/README.md

 python main.py
 ```

-## Model Inference
+## Model Testing
-One may use the below command for the inference of the trained model.
+Since the default setting for the train option is *False*, one may use the below command for the test of the trained model.

 ```
 python main.py --infer